-Isolating or quarantining students, staff, or visitors if they become sick or demonstrate a history of exposure Should an individual, employee or visitor display COVID-19 symptoms, he/she should not enter the school building, and/or be placed into an isolation room, and/or be immediately removed from the school building and masked if not already.
-The parent or guardian, if a student, will be notified immediately.
-Testing for COVID-19 will be recommended to the staff member or student.
 The Chairperson of Nursing Services for the District, or designee, will contact the Allegheny County Health Department, make a joint determination about isolation or quarantine needs, and comply with their recommendations.
 Confidentiality of the individual involved in a suspected or confirmed COVID-19 case will be protected.
-Should an individual student, employee, or visitor display COVID-19 symptoms, he/she should not enter the school building, and/or be placed into an isolation room, and/or be immediately removed from the school building and masked if not already.
-The parent or guardian, if a student, will be notified immediately.
-Testing for COVID-19 will be recommended to the staff member or student.
 The Chairperson of Nursing Services for the District, or designee, will contact the Allegheny County Health Department, make a joint determination about isolation or quarantine needs, and comply with their recommendations.
 Confidentiality of the individual involved in a suspected or confirmed COVID-19 case will be protected.
-Deanna Hess, Chairperson for District Nursing Services N/A No

-T T T Returning isolated or quarantined staff, students, or visitors to school Should a case(s) emerge in a school building, we will follow the Pennsylvania Department of Education's Updated - Recommendations for Pre-K to 12 Schools Following Identification of a Case(s) of COVID-19, as well as any recommendation from the Allegheny County Health Department.
-Employees who demonstrate COVID-19 symptoms will be required to have a release from their health care provider, which will be reviewed by the District Chairperson for Nursing Services and the Allegheny County Health Department.
-Should a case(s) emerge in a school building, we will follow the Pennsylvania Department of Education's Updated - Recommendations for Pre-K to 12 Schools Following Identification of a Case(s) of COVID-19, as well as any recommendation from the Allegheny County Health Department.
+Returning isolated or quarantined staff, students, or visitors to school Employees or students who demonstrate COVID-19 symptoms will be required to have a release from their health care provider, which will be reviewed by the District Chairperson for Nursing Services and the Allegheny County Health Department.
 Employees or students who demonstrate COVID-19 symptoms will be required to have a release from their health care provider, which will be reviewed by the District Chairperson for Nursing Services and the Allegheny County Health Department.
-Deanna Hess, Chairperson for District Nursing Services N/A No Notifying staff, families, and the public of school closures and within-school-year changes in safety protocols A District communication (email and posting on the District web-site) would occur to the school community should an employee be confirmed with COVID-19; any relevant school closure information or subsequent adjustments to the Health and Safety Plan would be included in that communication.
-A District communication (email and posting on the District web-site) would occur to the school community should an employee or student be confirmed with COVID-19; any relevant school closure information or subsequent adjustments to the Health and Safety Plan would be included in that communication Timothy Steinhauer, Superintendent of Schools Cissy Bowman, Director of Communications Principals N/A No maintain communication with local and state authorities to determine current mitigation levels in the community; and provide reasonable accommodations as permitted under applicable law(s).
+Deanna Hess, Chairperson for District Nursing Services N/A No Notifying staff, families, and the public of school closures and within-school-year changes in safety protocols A District communication (email and posting on the District web-site) would occur to the community should an employee or student be confirmed with COVID-19; any relevant school closure information or subsequent adjustments to the Health and Safety Plan would be included in that communication.
+A District communication (email and posting on the District web-site) would occur to the community should an employee or student be confirmed with COVID-19; any relevant school closure information or subsequent adjustments to the Health and Safety Plan would be included in that communication.
+Timothy Steinhauer, Superintendent of Schools Cissy Bowman, Director of Communications N/A No